Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Comparative Experimental Evaluation of Diffusion Bridge versus Flow Matching

 \section{Comparative Experimental Evaluation of Diffusion Bridge versus Flow Matching}

-In this section, we evaluate the performance of Diffusion Bridge (DB) versus Flow Matching (FM) through different image-to-image tasks including different Image Restoration tasks (Image Inpainting, Image 4$\times$Super-Resolution, Image Deblurring and Image Denoising).
+In this section, we evaluate the performance of Diffusion Bridge (DB) versus Flow Matching (FM) through various image-to-image tasks including Image Restoration tasks (Inpainting, Deblurring, and 4$\times$Super-Resolution) on CelebA-HQ 256$\times$256 \cite{CelebAHQ} dataset and Image Translation tasks (Edges$\rightarrow$Handbags \cite{edge2handbags}, Edges$\rightarrow$Shoes \cite{edge2handbags}, and Nights$\rightarrow$Days \cite{night2days}) in 256$\times$256 resolutions.

+For image restoration tasks, we take four common image evaluation metrics: Peak Signal-to-Noise Ratio (PSNR, higher is better) \cite{PSNR}, Structural Similarity Index (SSIM, higher is better) \cite{SSIM}, Learned Perceptual Image Patch Similarity (LPIPS, lower is better) \cite{LPIPS}, and Fréchet Inception Distance (FID, lower is better) \cite{FID}.
+For image translation tasks, we use Mean Squared Root (MSE, lower is better, in $[-1, 1]$ scale), Inception Scores (IS, higher is better) \cite{IS}, LPIPS, and FID for evaluation metrics.
 For related implementation details, additional experimental and additional visual results, please refer to Appendix \ref{appendix_implementation_detail}, \ref{appendix_additional_experimental_results}, and \ref{appendix_additional_visual_result}, respectively.

-For image restoration tasks, we evaluated the two models on the CelebA-HQ 256$\times$256 \citep{CelebAHQ} dataset.
-We take four common image evaluation metrics: Peak Signal-to-Noise Ratio (PSNR, higher is better) \citep{PSNR}, Structural Similarity Index (SSIM, higher is better) \citep{SSIM}, Learned Perceptual Image Patch Similarity (LPIPS, lower is better) \citep{LPIPS}, and Fréchet Inception Distance (FID, lower is better) \citep{FID}.